All articles

 Best forCalm, minimal everyday trackingCalm but operational — low-effort everyday logging with strong scanning

-Daily logging stylePolished forms; some flows still need typing or layered tapsRoutine logs often save in two taps; sensible defaults handle time and amount
+Daily logging styleLarge cards (a few per screen); amounts typed on a keypadRoutine logs often save in two taps; sensible defaults handle time and amount

 Reviewing the dayMinimal aestheticColour-coded timeline, calendar with type filters, summaries and comparison views